The car starts and then dies Inspection

 If the mechanic suspects that the ignition coil may be faulty, they should first disconnect the battery before beginning work.
 The mechanic should then begin the process of disconnecting wires from the ignition coil and removing it from the engine bay.
 The mechanic will then install the new ignition coil and ensure that it is connected properly.
 The mechanic should then reconnect the battery and test the new coil.

 With all repairs, the mechanic will ensure the newly installed parts work properly.
 The mechanic can then turn off and warning lights that may have come on while the vehicle was not running properly.

 How important is this service?

-If your vehicle is starting but dying soon after starting, you should have it checked out by a mechanic.
-Issues involving the fuel management and electrical systems will become worse if not dealt with.
-Diligence and paying attention to warning lights may help prevent further damage to critical engine component and may save money in repairs.
-A vehicle that quits after starting can be inconvenient and having a mobile mechanic inspect and repair you vehicle will ensure that you and your vehicle are back on the road soon.
+If your vehicle is starting but dying soon after starting, a mechanic should check out.
+Issues involving fuel management and electrical systems will become worse if not dealt with.
+Diligence and paying attention to warning lights may help prevent further damage to critical engine components and may save money in repairs.
+A vehicle that quits after starting can be inconvenient, and having a mobile mechanic inspect and repair your vehicle will ensure that you and your vehicle are back on the road soon.